-There are 3 distinct types of premises liability.
+There are three distinct types of premises liability.
 Each one pertains to the property owner, because a homeowner is different from a landlord, who is different from a business owner.
-The 3 types are as follows:
+The three types are as follows:

 - Homeowner Liability – This pertains a homeowner's responsibility to keep his/her property safe.
 Learn more about homeowners' insurance and who can be held accountable if you're injured on their property.

 - Renter and Landlord Liability – Liability becomes a bit more complex when there's a renter and landlord involved.
 We'll explain who is responsible and who isn't when someone's injured at an apartment, townhouse, or other rented space.